DickinsonCollege/FarmData2/ONBOARDING.md

 The explorer on the left will show the contents and structure of the FarmData2 repository.
 If you are familiar with other IDEs then using Theia should be relatively straight forward.

   - Resources:
-    - [How to use Eclipse Theia as an IDE](https://eclipsesource.com/blogs/2019/10/04/how-to-use-eclipse-theia-as-an-ide/): An overview of Theia and its use ad an Integrated Development Environment.
+    - [How to use Eclipse Theia as an IDE](https://eclipsesource.com/blogs/2019/10/04/how-to-use-eclipse-theia-as-an-ide/): An overview of Theia and its use as an Integrated Development Environment.

 As FarmData2 matures, utilities (e.g. linters and formatters) will be added to the provided Theia IDE.
 If you choose to use a different editor, all such utilities will be documented in the [INSTALL.md](INSTALL.md) file so that you can install the appropriate plugins for your editor.